keithalewis/fms_sqlite/README.md

 returns the character string used when creating a table and `int sqlite_type(const char*)` returns the extended sqlite type based on the string returned by this.
-You can use this to preserve the original type of data being inserted or extracted from sqlite.
+You can use this to determine the original type of data being inserted or extracted from sqlite.

 ### `SQLITE_BOOLEAN`